LLNL/merlin/docs/source/modules/introduction.rst

 Why Merlin?
 What's the need?
 ++++++++++++++++++++++++++++

-So what?
+That sounds complicated.
 Why would you care to do this?

 The short answer: machine learning

 The longer answer: machine learning and data science are becoming an integral part of scientific inquiry.
-The problem is that machine learning models are data hungry; it takes lots and lots of simulations to train machine learning models on their outputs.
+The problem is that machine learning models are data hungry: it takes lots and lots of simulations to train machine learning models on their outputs.
 Unfortunately HPC systems were designed to execute a few large hero simulations, not many smaller simulations.
 Naively pushing standard HPC workflow tools to hundreds of thousands and millions of simulations can lead to some serious problems.

 Workflows, applications and machines are becoming more complex, but subject matter experts need to devote time and attention to their applications